uas-at-ucla/docker-paradigm/README.md

 Structure for projects that use Docker, including features such as saving images in Docker Hub so that developers & Travis CI can use the cached layers, thus saving time.

 ## Initializing a Project
 Make a copy of this repository / copy these files into an existing project.
-Replace instances of "docker-paradigm" with your project name.
+Replace instances of "docker-paradigm" with your project name (in docker-compose.yml and prod.Dockerfile).

 ### Configuring the UAS@UCLA Docker Hub password
 Encrypted Travis environment variables need to be setup for each individual repository.
 Someone in the club will know the password.
 Here's how to set it up: